+The Company has operating leases for certain service centers, office space and equipment as well as finance leases, substantially all related to information technology equipment.
 The Company determines if an arrangement is a lease at inception.
 The Company must consider whether the contract conveys the right to control the use of an identified asset.
 Certain arrangements require significant judgment to determine if an asset is specified in the contract and if the Company directs how and for what purpose the asset is used during the term of the contract.